 Tympanostomy (Ear Tube) Procedure

 This surgery is done by an ear, nose, and throat (ENT) doctor or otolaryngologist.
-During surgery, the ENT specialist removes the fluid from your child’s middle ear and places a tiny tube in the eardrum.
+During surgery, the doctor removes the fluid from your child’s middle ear and places a tiny tube in the eardrum.
 This tube creates a very small tunnel between the outer ear canal and the middle ear.
 This tunnel balances air pressure on both sides of the eardrum and prevents fluid buildup.
 In most cases, surgery can be done on both ears in less than 30 minutes.
 In some children, the adenoids are also removed.
 The adenoids are small glands behind the nose and roof of the mouth.
 If adenoid problems are also being treated, surgery takes a little longer.

 Once your child is asleep, the ear canal is cleaned.
-Then, using an operating microscope and special surgical instruments, the ENT specialist makes a small slit in the eardrum (tympanotomy).
+Then, using an operating microscope and special surgical instruments, the doctor makes a small slit in the eardrum (tympanotomy).

 A hollow instrument is passed through the slit in the eardrum.
 Using gentle suction, the fluid is withdrawn through the instrument.
 A fluid sample may be sent to a lab to determine the cause of the fluid buildup, for example, what type of bacteria may be present.

-After the fluid is removed, the ENT specialist inserts a tiny tube into the same slit in the eardrum (tympanostomy).
+After the fluid is removed, the doctor inserts a tiny tube into the same slit in the eardrum (tympanostomy).
 The shape of the tube helps keep it in place.
-The ENT specialist chooses the the right tube for the best results.
+The ENT specialist chooses the right tube for the best results.

 After surgery is completed, your child will be taken to a recovery area.
 Once fully awake, your child should be able to go home.